milosgajdos/embeviz/README.md

 The app leverages the [go-embeddings](https://github.com/milosgajdos/go-embeddings) Go module for fetching embeddings from various API providers like [OpenAI](https://openai.com/), etc.

-As a result of this you must supply specific environment variables when you run the app.
-The environment variables are used to initialize the API clients for fetching the embeddings.
-See the `README` of the `go-embeddings` module for more details.
+As a result of this you MUST supply specific environment variables when you run the app.
+The environment variables are used to initialize various API clients for fetching the embeddings.
+See the [`README`](https://github.com/milosgajdos/go-embeddings) of the `go-embeddings` module for more details.

 > [!WARNING]
 > By default the API stores the embeddings in an in-memory store (it's a major Go maps hack!)